 You can also save yourself the headache of paperwork and use the ZenBusiness name reservation service.

 A registered agent is a person or entity that will accept documents from the Secretary of State and receive legal notices, such as service of process for a lawsuit.
 Your registered agent must be a resident of Arkansas, have a physical address, and be available during regular business hours.
 Since that can be cumbersome, many businesses opt to use a registered agent service.
 Try ours, and we’ll help connect you with a registered agent to fit your needs, accept documents on behalf of your corporation, and upload them to your personal dashboard promptly.

 Step 3: Complete your Arkansas Articles of Incorporation

 The Articles of Incorporation is a document that’s filed with the state to establish your business as a corporation once approved.
 In Arkansas, an incorporator needs to be over the age of 21 but doesn’t need to be an officer or shareholder of the corporation.

 You can file your articles online with the Secretary of State or download a form from the Secretary of State website and mail it in along with the payment.
-The fee is $45 for online filing and $50 for paper filing.
+There’s a filing fee for both methods.

 You’ll need to include:

 - Number of shares the corporation has the authority to issue and their par value